humanprotocol/hmt-token/README.md

 ### Docker
 Download and setup from https://www.docker.com/

-### Truffle
+### Infura
-Three environment variables are needed to interact with the contract:
+Three environment variables are needed to interact with the contracts:

 ```
 const { MNEMONIC, INFURA_TOKEN } = process.env;
 ```